axibase/axibase-collector-docs/jobs/examples/postgres/README.md

 ### Entity Groups

 * Open **Settings > Entity Groups**.
-* Create a new Entity Group with the split button at the bottom of the page, navigate to the **Expression** tab under **Members**, and enter the following expression:
+* Create a new Entity Group with the split-button at the bottom of the page, navigate to the **Expression** tab under **Members**, and enter the following expression:

 ```javascript
 hasMetric('postgres.global_status.uptime')